pip-webui2/pip-webui2-documents/README.md

 ![](https://img.shields.io/badge/license-MIT-blue.svg)

 Electronic documents are used a lot in enterprise.
 Ability to attach documents to any item in application is a great feature that can enhance user experience.
 Pip.WebUI.Documents module contains two controls to add/remove and visualize document attachments.
-It relies on **files** operations in standard REST API.

 ### Document list view